kuopinghsu/srv32/README.md

 The default tools uses riscv64-unknown-elf-.
 If you would like to use others toolchains, you can define an environment to override it.
 For example,

-    export CROSS_COMPILER=riscv-none-embed-
+    export CROSS_COMPILER=riscv-none-elf-

-Therefore, you can use <A href="https://github.com/xpack-dev-tools/riscv-none-embed-gcc-xpack/">xPack GNU RISC-V Embedded GCC</A> instead of building a toolchain yourself.
+Therefore, you can use <A href="https://github.com/xpack-dev-tools/riscv-none-elf-gcc-xpack">xPack GNU RISC-V Embedded GCC</A> instead of building a toolchain yourself.

 ## Files list